boyang-zhang1/xbot/docs/architecture.md

 # Architecture Overview

 ## Context
-The toolkit ingests content from monitored X accounts, enriches it with machine translation, and republishes curated threads.
+XBot is a production-ready toolkit (v1.0) that ingests content from monitored X accounts, enriches it with machine translation, and republishes curated threads.
 Operators manage the pipeline through a CLI or Telegram bot while the system keeps artefacts persisted on disk (pluggable storage layer).

+The project has been fully migrated from the legacy `twitter_bot` codebase to modern `xbot` with complete type safety, CI/CD integration, and comprehensive test coverage.

 ## Logical Components
 1. **Configuration** - `xbot.config.settings` loads typed settings from environment variables, `.env`, and default values.